sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/langgraph/workshop/Module-04.md

 ```

 1. When prompted, confirm the transaction.
-1. The conversion should look similar to this.
+1. The conversation should look similar to this.

 ![Testing_1](./media/module-04/testing_module_4-1.png)